-The HP Chromebook 14's reflection handling is good.
+The reflection handling is good.
 The matte coating works well against direct reflections, but it's likely that you'll still have trouble with glare due to the screen's low brightness, especially in sunny environments.

-The TN panel on our HP Chromebook 14 has awful black uniformity.
+The TN panel has awful black uniformity.
 The whole screen looks blue instead of black, and there's backlight bleed at the top corners.
 The bottom also looks much lighter due to the TN panel's bad vertical viewing angles.
-Black uniformity can vary between units.
+The IPS panel will likely have better uniformity.

 The HP Chromebook 14 has sub-par viewing angles.
 The gamma shifts almost as soon as you move off-center.
 If you want better viewing angles, it's best to go with the 1080p IPS display instead of the TN panels.

 The vertical viewing angles are bad, mainly due to the TN panel's chroma inversion.
-The image looks very inaccurate if you're viewing even slightly from above or below, which limits the angle at which you can tilt the screen.
-If you want better vertical viewing angles, we recommend getting the model with the 1080p IPS panel.
+The image looks very inaccurate if you're viewing it even slightly from above or below, which limits the angle at which you can tilt the screen.
+If you want better vertical viewing angles, it's best to get a model with a 1080p IPS panel.

-The HP Chromebook 14 has awful color accuracy out of the box.
+The out-of-the-box color accuracy is awful.
 Most colors and the white balance are inaccurate.
 This is mainly due to the TN panel's narrow color gamut, as well as an overly cool color temperature making everything look blue.
 The gamma isn't bad, though some scenes are a little too dark, and very bright scenes are over-brightened.
-Color accuracy can vary between units.

-The HP Chromebook 14a has a poor color gamut.
+The TN panel has a poor color gamut.
 It doesn't even have full sRGB coverage, the color space used in most web content.
 It also has bad coverage of the wider Adobe RGB, DCI P3, and Rec.
-2020 color spaces.
-We don't recommend using this display for any color-critical work.
+2020 color spaces, so it isn't ideal for color-critical work.
 All three display options are advertised to have 45% NTSC coverage.